 Asset Building; Omnibus Package

+Establishes a self‑sufficiency standard that will determine the assistance allowance.
 Establishes a refundable state earned income tax credit.
 Provides financial education to TANF applicants and recipients.
 Expands the provision of individual development accounts.
 Appropriates funds.
-(SB1919 HD2)
+(SB1919 HD1)

 TWENTY-FOURTH LEGISLATURE, 2007